Aims & Scope

 The IAFOR Journal of the Social Sciences publishes original, peer-reviewed articles that contribute to the theoretical basis as well as practical basis on all aspects of social sciences.
 Original articles submitted related to social science by academic researchers, professionals, theorists, practicing teachers, policy makers are welcome.
 Fields covered by the IAFOR Journal of the Social Sciences include economics, finance, management, marketing, international business, international relations, public policy, anthropology, communication studies, education, history, geography, linguistics, political science, psychology and sociology.
 This journal also publishes interdisciplinary research on political economy, geopolitical issues, behavioral finance, international institutions and other related areas.
 The journal is international in scope, with no preference for any specific country or geographic location.
 The journal provides a way for academics, policymakers and members of the business community to exchange views and share information and research about emerging markets.

 Full papers submitted to the related IAFOR Conference Proceedings research repositories will also be considered if the version submitted to the journal is revised and differs from the previously published article by at least 30 percent.
 All papers are reviewed equally according to standard peer review processes, regardless of whether or not the authors have attended a related IAFOR conference.
 This journal may publish special issues, depending on the number of submissions related to one particular topic.

 There is no submission fee for the IAFOR Journal of the Social Sciences.
-Like all IAFOR publications, it is freely available to read online, and is free of publication fees for authors.
+Like all IAFOR publications, it is freely available to read online, authors and contributors are not required to pay charges of any sort towards the publication of IAFOR journals.

 Editorial & Peer Review Process